DevC121/landing-page/README.md

 # landing-page
-Hello, This is my first project trying to create a web page from Scratch.
+Hello, This is my first project trying to create a landing page from Scratch.